cncf/tag-env-sustainability/CONTRIBUTING.md

 The purpose of this plan is to ensure that you become familiar with the team and know how you will contribute.
 The first step is to get yourself familiar with our mission at [Environmental Sustainability TAG charter](charter.md).

-New members are advised to:
+New contributors are advised to:

 * Join the [CNCF Slack team](https://slack.cncf.io/), particularly [#tag-environmental-sustainability](https://cloud-native.slack.com/archives/C03F270PDU6) channel and